Santos Fierro, Texas’s Second-Oldest Resident, Turns 112

 Gardner lived independently until 2019, when she moved to Barrie, Ontario.
 She died on 21 December 2021 at the age of 110 years, 326 days, and was survived by her two daughters, seven grandchildren, and eight great-grandchildren.

-Gardner’s age was validated by the ESO on 27 August 2023.
+Gardner’s age was verified by Andrew Holmes, and validated by the ESO on 27 August 2023.